 STUDIO Via Gellia Mills, Bonsall.
 Open by appointment.

-I have painted from a very young age – the themes of trees and water appearing in my work from these early days.
+I have painted from a very young age – the themes of trees, water and wildlife appearing in my work from these early days.
 I began a professional career in painting after studying art, and also environmental science at universities in Manchester.
 It was during my degree that I realised the need to be creative full time, although the love of the environment and the scientific detail of zoology and ecology remain, and constantly inform my work.

 Working mainly on wood panel, recent paintings are often large in scale, with compositions inspired by well known places.
 The landscapes have strong structural elements, often framed by trees, balanced by strong light and open space.
 My largest work to date is 240 x 180 cm (limited only by the size of my studio door!), inspired by my local woodland and the winter floods.